MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 $273 = [$272: $271]
 ```

-Also notable is that pattern destructuring gets converted into a bunch of `ifElse` calls, but I'll skip a more detailed explanation here.
+Also notable is that pattern destructuring gets converted into a bunch of `candy:ifElse` calls, but I'll skip a more detailed explanation here.

 ## Optimizing the MIR